Velocity 360 CRM Header with Search

 Advanced Call Routing & Fallback Strategies

-Configure complex inbound call flows, including IVRs, ring groups, and call queues.
+Configure complex inbound call flows, including IVRs, ring groups, call queues, and ensure business continuity with reliable fallback options.

-📞 1.
+๐Ÿ“ž 1.
 Interactive Voice Response (IVR) Setup

 The IVR (Phone Tree) allows you to greet callers with a menu and guide them to the correct agent, department, or information using touch-tone inputs (e.g., "Press 1 for Sales, Press 2 for Support").